 DBC Training recognises the benefits and opportunities which new technologies offer to programme delivery.
 We provide internet access to all learners and staff and encourage the use of technologies in order to enhance skills, promote achievement and enable lifelong learning.
 However, the accessibility and global nature of the internet and different technologies available mean that we are also aware of potential risks and challenges associated with such use.
 Our approach is to implement appropriate safeguards while supporting staff and learners to identify and manage risks independently and with confidence.
-We believe this can be achieved through a combination of security measures, training, guidance and implementation of our policies.
+We believe this can be achieved through a combination of security and automated online filtering and monitoring measures, training, guidance and implementation of our policies.
 In furtherance of our duty to safeguard learners, we will do all that we can to make our learners and staff stay e-safe and to satisfy our wider duty of care.
-This e-safety policy should be read alongside other relevant DBC policies e.g. Safeguarding, IT Policy, Acceptable Behaviour, Disciplinary and Computer Usage Policy.
+This e-safety policy should be read alongside other relevant DBC policies including: